qas-lab/BarovicREU/README.md

     - Two files present: 'colors' and 'commands'
       - Two file types Json and Wav
         - Json is recommended while uploading to Edge Impulse.
 Wav data is helpful for use outside of edge impulse.
+- Note: Only the web-based Edge Impulse application is required to follow these steps
 ----------
 ## Project Structure
 ```.